PolyLogiX-Studio/Neos.js/README.md

 <!-- markdownlint-disable MD033 -->
 <!-- markdownlint-disable MD041 -->
+<b>NOTE</b> Use the Legacy Branch for Javascript.
+Master is the typescript rework.
+All future releases will be Typescript.

 API Library for NeosVR.
 This is NOT a client for the Neos Numerical Optimisation Server, Find that at [neos-js](https://github.com/fruchtfolge/neos-js)